 Many US states and foreign countries offer their own R&D tax credits or other incentives for corporate discovery.

 John Schachter + Associates Inc. helps clients spot opportunities to claim this valuable credit and helps them navigate the sometimes its complex rules.
-Please ask us if we can help your company grow this way!
+Talk to us.
+Let us know if we can help your company grow this way!